alexey-rulev/SpectralKit/README.md

 ```

 ## Example
-Use .dat files from example folder to try various options.
+Use .dat files from example folder to try various options of fitting.